How can I avoid getting a scar?

 Microneedling is a nonsurgical procedure that uses tiny needles to puncture the skin.
 The damage caused by the needles encourages your body to send healing agents including elastin and collagen to the punctures to repair them.
 As the skin heals, you will be left with a radiant new complexion.

-HydraFacial is an invigorating serum treatment that promotes long term skin health and can be tailored to meet the specific needs of all skin types.
+DiamondGlow is an invigorating serum treatment that promotes long-term skin health and can be tailored to meet the specific needs of all skin types.
 It offers instant, noticeable results with no downtime and no skin irritation.
-The HydraFacial treatment removes dead skin cells and extracts impurities while simultaneously bathing new skin with cleansing, hydrating and moisturizing serums.
+The DiamondGlow treatment removes dead skin cells and extracts impurities while simultaneously bathing the new skin with cleansing, hydrating and moisturizing serums.
 The treatment is soothing, refreshing, nonirritating, and immediately effective.

 Chemical facial peels are highly effective treatments that improve the appearance of scars and discoloration on the face without the need for invasive surgery.